dotenv-org/dotenv-org.github.io/docs/languages/nodejs.md

 heroku config:set DOTENV_KEY=<key string from .env.keys>
 ```

 Commit your .env.vault file safely to code and deploy.
-Your .env.vault fill be decrypted on boot, it’s environment variables injected, and your app work as expected.
+Your .env.vault fill be decrypted on boot, its environment variables injected, and your app work as expected.

 ## 🌴 Manage Multiple Environments